 Take Multiple Shots

 Most cameras have a continuous shutter feature.
 USE IT.
 You also want to get a few different poses as well.
 The more shots you have, the more you have to choose from when you edit the photos later.
-There is a chance that you will have more than enough shots after doing this, but it’s better to be safe than sorry.
+There is a chance that you will have more than enough shots after doing this.
+It’s better to be safe than sorry.
 I would rather have more shots than what I needed over having not enough shots.

 Don’t Have Too Many Cooks (Photographers) In The Kitchen